MaheshR03/OpenCV-streaming/readme.md

 - Ensure both the client and server are running on the same network.
 - Update the `server_ip` and `server_port` variables in `OpenCVClient.py` if the server is running on a different machine.
+- This application works without an internet connection as long as the client and server are on the same local network (e.g., connected to the same Wi-Fi or via Ethernet).
+The communication happens over UDP, which does not require internet access.

 ## License 📜

-This project is licensed under the MIT License.
+This application is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.

 ## Acknowledgments 🙌